forketyfork/introduction-to-functional-programming/README.md

 A Miranda implementation of solutions to exercises from **"Introduction to Functional Programming"** by Richard Bird and Philip Wadler.

-This repository contains working Miranda code, test suites, and examples to help understand functional programming concepts through the Miranda programming language.
+This repository contains working Miranda code and test suites to help understand functional programming concepts through the Miranda programming language.

 ## 📚 About